Get all AWS EC2 instances across all profiles and regions

 Third, I calculated instance’s name, included in the instance’s Tag, and state, in the instance’s State.

-Get all EC2 Instances in all Supported Regions
+Get all EC2 Instances across all supported regions

 Fourth, I got a list of supported regions and executed the above commands for each region.
 Note, I added the Region name to the cmdlet output.